moalamri/vscode-inline-fold/README.md

 - `inlineFold.supportedLanguages` a list of targeted language Ids
 - `inlineFold.unfoldOnLineSelect` unfold the line when any part of the line is selected
 - `inlineFold.autoFold` the default state of inline folding when opening a file
+- `inlineFold.useGlobal` force to use the global settings for all languages

 ## Running the extension